Accio/MCBDD/assets/2026/2026-03-hamster.md

 p(T|S) = 2/3 * 1 + 1/3 * 0 = 2/3
 \]

-Namely, the probability that the other hamster, given the same pill, would fall asleep is 2/3.
+Namely, the probability that the other hamster, given another pill of the same type, would fall asleep is 2/3.

 ## Some more thoughts and relevant information